sunuwars/DJES/README.md

 You are  able to register as a new user.
 This will then automatically log you in and give you access to seeing which items you can lend and borrow.

+We've given you (aka forgotten to remove) placeholder values for the registration making it super easy for you to register as a new user (well one of you anyway, because we do check for existing email address :) ), but definitely go ahead and delete them and test our our client side validation :)

 In order to log in as an existing user, you can use: sangita@gmail.com password123